Rock County Sheriff's Office investigating shooting

 TOWN OF ROCK

 At 8:21 p.m.
-Saturday, Rock County Sheriff's deputies will called to the 3000 block of Highway 51 for a report of shots fired, according to a news release from the sheriff's office.
+Saturday, Rock County Sheriff’s deputies were called to the 3000 block of Highway 51 for a report of shots fired, according to a news release from the sheriff’s office.

+The caller who heard the shots told police that just afterward a white Tahoe slowed down on Highway 51 and a person got onto the running board.

 The Tahoe then traveled north on Highway 51.